Why invest in commercial property?

 Alternatively, you could invest in property investment trusts, which will pool your money to buy property and property company shares.

-The difference between these and REITs is that they're considered to be like any other company, so tax on dividends from the 2018-19 tax year is 7.5% for basic-rate taxpayers on any dividends over £5,000.
+The difference between these and REITs is that they're considered to be like any other company, so tax on dividends for the 2019-20 tax year is 7.5% for basic-rate taxpayers on any dividends over £5,000 (unchanged from 2018-19).
 This increases to 32.5% and 38.1% for higher and additional-rate taxpayers respectively.

 Investment trusts can do things that unit trusts and OEICs can’t.
 For example, many property investment trusts use gearing – a process whereby the companies borrow money – to boost the amount they can put into property beyond what you have invested.
 While this can enhance gains in a rising market, it can magnify losses if returns fall.